 Case Study (pt 2): I started to review the time tracking reports every Monday.
 I publicly congratulate those who hit the target, and ask what support is needed by those who didn’t.

 The final thing to remember is that your cultural changes are never “done”.
-Keep discussing them in your team meetings, 121s, retrospectives, etc and iterate as you go.
+Keep discussing them in your team meetings, 1:1s, retrospectives, etc and iterate as you go.
 The more your team is included in the problem solving, the more invested they are in the solution.
 See how it works!